 Meh.
 A bit of old-fashioned Luddite ideology never killed anyone.
 (Well, actually, it did, when adopted by the Unabomber, but you know what I mean.)
 What about if I want to pay by cheque or money order instead of by this new-fangled online stuff?

 Cheques and money orders are also fine for making payments.
-The relevant address for cheques and money orders is this:
+The relevant address for cheques and money orders (starting on 2 January 2019) is this:

 Robert James Stove